 - Online Business

 Wealth Building Vs Income for TaxesWealth building and income are treated differently for tax purposes.
 Each have different categories and rules which affect the rate at which they are taxed.
 A core principle of wealth building is minimizing taxes.
-By being aware of how both wealth building from capital gains, and also the various types of income are taxed, you can lower your taxes and thus be able to put aside more money to grow.
+By being aware of how both wealth building from capital gains, and also the various types of income are taxed, you can lower taxes and thus be able to put aside more money to grow.
 Read my related post Owning a Business Vs. Real Estate.

-Summary for Wealth Building Vs IncomeAs you have seen, wealth building and income are different aspects of investing your money.
+Summary for Wealth Building Vs IncomeAs you have seen, wealth building and income are different priorities of investing your money.
 Used strategically, however, both can have a powerful impact on your ability to achieve financial independence.